ori-sky/polar-space/designs/ships.md

 All *SCF* ships use a *Charged Ion Friction Drive* (or "IFD") for primary propulsion.
 Usually directed out the back of the ship through adjustable exhaust nozzles with some of the energy directed through forward facing manifolds to provide ships with the ability to fly backwards at only slightly reduced top speeds.
 The IFD is a self contained, highly efficient system that does not use main ship power during normal operation.
 However most ships are also fitted with an *IFD Overdrive System* that can tap power from the ships capacitor to increase thrust drastically.
-This is incredibly taxing on the capacitor though and will drain power rapidly.
+This is incredibly taxing on the capacitor and will drain power rapidly.

 ## Inertial Damper System
 Inertial dampers help pilots keep control of their ship by ensuring that the ship reacts predictably to pilot inputs.